kameshsampath/zero-to-streamlit/docs/datset.md

 As part of this machine learning application we will be predicting the penguin species(**y**) using the input variables(**X**).
 Let us have them displayed for our reference and clarity.

+Edit and update the `streamlit_app.py` with the following code,

 ```py linenums="1" hl_lines="16-22"
 import streamlit as st